 That way if you chose different colors, you won’t get confused on which colors you should be using.
 Within the download I sent out when you signed up, I included alternative color options.
 Those colors weren’t labeled with colors A-C so I updated them to show the correct letter.

-You can find the color alternatives, schematics, and resizing information within the PDF download.
+You can find the full pattern, color alternatives, schematics, and resizing information within the PDF download.

 Can I use medium weight yarn to make this blanket?